blockprotocol/blockprotocol/README.md

 1. Push to the Branch (`git push origin feature/AmazingFeature`)
 1. Open a Pull Request

-If you're looking for inspiration regarding new blocks to build, or contributions you could make, please check the [open issues](https://github.com/blockprotocol/blockprotocol/issues?q=is%3Aissue+is%3Aopen).
+If you’re looking for inspiration regarding new blocks to build, or contributions you could make, please check the [open issues](https://github.com/blockprotocol/blockprotocol/issues?q=is%3Aissue+is%3Aopen).

 <p align="right">(<a href="#top">back to top</a>)</p>